soufianesakhi/feedly-filtering-and-sorting/README.md

 Presentation support:
 - The `Title Only`, `Magazine` and `Cards` views are fully supported.
 - The `Full Articles` view is not currently supported (does not use the same rendering engine as the other views).

-A page refresh is required when changing the presentation.

 ## [Changelog](https://github.com/soufianesakhi/feedly-filtering-and-sorting/releases)